michael2012z/BitBible/markdown/KJV/files/Ruth.md

 12. The Lord recompense thy work, and a full reward be given thee of the Lord God of Israel, under whose wings thou art come to trust.

-13. Then she said, Let me find favour in thy sight, my lord; for that thou hast comforted me, and for that thou hast spoken friendly unto thine handmaid, though I be not like unto one of thine handmaidens.Let me…: or, I findfriendly: Heb. to the heart
+13. Then she said, Let me find favour in thy sight, my lord; for that thou hast comforted me, and for that thou hast spoken friendly unto thine handmaid, though I be not like unto one of thine handmaidens.

 14. And Boaz said unto her, At mealtime come thou hither, and eat of the bread, and dip thy morsel in the vinegar.
 And she sat beside the reapers: and he reached her parched corn, and she did eat, and was sufficed, and left.

-15. And when she was risen up to glean, Boaz commanded his young men, saying, Let her glean even among the sheaves, and reproach her not:reproach…: Heb. shame her not
+15. And when she was risen up to glean, Boaz commanded his young men, saying, Let her glean even among the sheaves, and reproach her not:

 16. And let fall also some of the handfuls of purpose for her, and leave them, that she may glean them, and rebuke her not.